Should you go to grad or professional school?

 Choosing to continue your education beyond the bachelor's degree is a big investment of time and financial commitment for you.
 The best decisions are made with full information from multiple sources.
-In Career and Professional Development, we provide information sources and events to help you learn more.
-We are also available to advise you as you engage in this decision-making process, and we can steer you toward research sources that may help you.
+In Career and Professional Development, we provide information sources and advising to support you in this decision-making process.